Review the Existing Process

 • address_line_1: The primary address line associated with the ABI entry.

 • primary_naics_code: This dataset combines the six-digit 2022 vintage North American Industry Classification System (NAICS) code and a two-digit proprietary code from Data Axle.
-The two-digit Data Axle code provides additional classification details, but this specific encoding was not supplied.
+The two-digit Data Axle code provides additional classification details not reflected here.

 • longitude and latitude: Given as two columns.
 Provides the geolocation associated with the address listed in that row.